Adding and Editing Assets

 - Note - the row numbers in the File History table correspond to your original file, not your errors file.

 - If errors persist or it’s not clear what the solution is, do contact email@example.com for help.

 Top Tips for Uploading

-- Deleting a row in your file, will not delete the asset(s) within the Piclo platform.
-If you do wish for an asset to no longer appear on your map, you will need to archive your asset (in column E, asset status).
+- Deleting a row in your file, will not delete the asset(s) within the Piclo platform, instead, you need to archive your asset.